-- 52. Sometimes I got back to the family house in sector and the sector and the - 53.
+- 52. Sometimes I got back to the family house in .
+If my mother was there, which was very seldom, she would hide me.
+If no one was in I would hide 'under the dunny'.
+It felt like a hut.
+There was a mattress on the floor and candles on the wall.
+I would break in and hide there. - 53.
 If my father was there he wouldn't take me in.
 He'd never been in trouble with the police and didn't want to get in trouble for harbouring me.
 He did eventually get caught one time when I was there.
 He got prosecuted at Glasgow Sheriff Court.
 It was called Lanarkshire House back then. - 54.
 I can't remember whether someone would come to collect me or the police took me back after I got caught.
 As soon as I got back to Balrossie the abuse would continue.